RUCAIEngine/HIRL/README.md

 ### Step 1: Download the project

-First of all, download our project `HIRL_project.zip` from [Github](https://github.com/anonymous-hirl/HIRL/tree/main/project) and unzip the file.
-The file includes both codes and datasets.
+First of all, download our project from github.
+These files include both codes and datasets.

 ### Step 2: Create the running environment